-International Trade – Case studies
+International Trade – Case Studies

-Using Cyprus for International Trade
+An Prime Option for International Trade

-International Trade Cyprus case study
+International Trade

-The goods are shipped from China to the order of the Cyprus Company to a port of the client’s choice for example the Netherlands.
-On arrival, the goods are trans-shipped without being imported and the documentation from China is replaced with new documents reflecting the Cyprus Company and if needs be the origin can be changed on the shipping documents from China to The Netherlands, even though the goods have not been imported.
+Goods are shipped from China to a port designated by the Cyprus Company, for example, in the Netherlands.
+Upon arrival, the goods are trans-shipped without formal importation, and the documentation from China is updated to reflect the Cyprus Company.
+If necessary, the origin can be adjusted on the shipping documents from China to the Netherlands, even if the goods have not been officially imported.

 Our company licensing services